28 October 1957

 21 December 1988

-Another rare disguise sees Michael dressed in a Sooty outfit to suprise the man behind the popular children's puppet, at London's Mayfair Theatre.
+Another rare disguise sees Michael dressed in a Sooty outfit to suprise the man behind the popular children's puppet, during a show at London's Mayfair Theatre.

 |Sir Harry SECOMBE CBE